pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

 This is tied to bigger problems of open source and who funds the commons ("the best thing about Open Source is the whole world can collaborate on San Francisco's problems").
-I won't get into it all here, I'm just nervous that we're putting so much of our infrastructure and collective future on a very specialization of a technology (Docker is mostly Linux namespaces and cgroups) that happens to be massively VC-invested.
+I won't get into it all here, I'm just nervous that we're putting so much of our infrastructure and collective future on a specific implmentation of a technology (Docker is mostly Linux namespaces and cgroups) that happens to be massively VC-invested.

 ## Alternatives